kewalaka/passwords/README.md

 $decryptedPassword2 = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto([System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($password))
 ```

-Confirming this is working in production becomes a little harder with this approach, in order to ensure the password is being decrypted OK, you'll need access to the machine & the user account used to create the password.
+In order to ensure the password is being decrypted OK, you'll need access to the machine & the user account used to create the password.
 It also means that anyone testing or developing the script will need to create encrypted credentials.

 Instead of tieing the password to the user profile on the machine, it is also possible to tie it to the localmachine account (aka 'SYSTEM').
 See CreatePasswordTiedToMachine.ps1 and UsePasswordTiedToMachine.ps1 for examples.
+This allows anyone using the machine to decrypt the password.

 This is quite a secure approach, but not very convenient or scalable.
 Definitely worth considering if you don't mind the limitations.

 ## Option 3 - Use a 'key' stored in a separate file to encrypt the password

 This is similiar to option 1, however, instead of simply storing the password unencrypted in a file, the means to encrypt & decrypt the file is via a 'keyfile'.
-This is just a text file containing a hash.

 The benefit of this approach is it is more portable, as long as you have the keyfile, you can decrypt the password.